Documentation

 docker compose up -d

-Once the stack starts, open http://localhost:3000/ in your browser.
+Once the stack starts, open http://localhost:3000/ (or whatever you chose for CORVIONT_PORT) in your browser.
 You should see:

 • Search results when typing (e.g. cafe)

-• A route line + turn-by-turn directions after selecting two points in Directions mode
+• A route line + turn-by-turn directions after clicking two points on map or searching in Routing mode

 5. Stop the stack